Decrative Image: Construction Class building a sample house

 If feel you have the skills and knowledge to meet a course prerequisite and you don't have a transcript because your background does not include a traditional educational setting like high school, college or university, you may challenge the prerequisite.
 Start the process by filling out the Requisite Challenge eForm.
 On the form you will be asked at attach documentation of your skills and experience demonstrating that you have the required skills needed to complete coursework in the course with the prerequisite.
 Documentation may include, but is not limited to, the following:

-• Letter from the you detailing your how and where your skills and knowledge were learned and obtained.
+• Letter from you detailing how and where your skills and knowledge were learned and obtained.

-• Recent examples of the your work in this discipline that shows mastery of the skills and knowledge in question.
-For example, English course challenges should include recent essays.
+• Recent examples of the your work in this discipline that show mastery of the skills and knowledge in question.
+For example, an English course challenge should include recent essays.